Learning in Mean Field Games: A Survey: Definition of the problems

 \looseness=-1 In the denominator, $\Nashs_{\mathrm{static}}$ denotes the set of static MFNE.
 The PoA can be defined analogously in the other settings.

 The term ``Price of Anarchy'' has been coined by~\citet{koutsoupiaspapadimitriou1999worst}.
 Since then, this notion has been widely studied in game theory and can be viewed as a way to measure the inefficiency of Nash equilibria~\citep{roughgardentardos2007introduction}.
 In the context of MFGs, it has been studied e.g. by~\citet{lackerramanan2019rare} in a static setting, and by~\citet{carmonagravestan2019price} in a dynamic setting.
+Typically, we expect the price of anarchy to increase when the interactions strength increase.
+We refer to e.g.~\cite[Sections 2.6 and 4.4]{lauriere2021numericalams} for illustrations in an LQ model and a model of crowd motion with congestion.